Fortran-FOSS-Programmers/ford/docs/user_guide/writing_documentation.rst

 `Meta-Data <https://pythonhosted.org/Markdown/extensions/meta_data.html>`__.
-The latter is used internally as a way for the user to provide extra information to and/or customize the behaviour of FORD (see [[Documentation Meta-Data]]).
-Information on providing meta-data and what types of data FORD will look for can be found in the next section.
+The latter is used internally as a way for the user to provide extra information to and/or customize the behaviour of FORD (see :ref:`_sec-doc-metadata`).
+Information on providing metadata and what types of data FORD will look for can be found in the next section.

 LaTeX Support
 -------------